 Joshua Winslow, with many of his Marshfield neighbors, sided with the British, and his Loyalist sympathies caused his exile from the colonies.
 His family, including Anna, remained behind.
 After some time in England, he became paymaster general for the British forces in Quebec, a job he held for the remainder of his life.

-Joshua was separated from his wife and daughter for about eight years, and a journal kept by Anna's mother in Marshfield, Massachusetts, includes some information on her daughter's daily life and her health.
-Anna wasn't always well; she had severe colds and was feverish.
+Joshua was separated from his wife and daughter for about eight years, and a journal kept by Anna’s mother in Marshfield, Massachusetts includes some information on her daughter’s daily life and her health.
+Anna was not always well; she had severe colds and was feverish.

 There are few records of how Anna Green Winslow spent the rest of her life after she stopped keeping her diary in 1773.
 A journal written by her mother during their life in Marshfield is filled chiefly with sermon notes and religious thoughts, and sad and anxious reflections over absent loved ones, one of whom was her husband.